dwillis/building-with-llms-umd/docs/structured-data-extraction.md

 ```bash
 llm logs -c --data | jq
 ```

 Crucially, **did it get everything right?** We used a very inexpensive model for this.
 Spot-checking is crucial.
 We may find we need to upgrade to something a little more expensive to get better results.

+We will come back to making sure that we get correct results for data extraction in our next section.

-My favorite models for this kind of thing are Google's Gemini series.
+Good models models for this kind of thing are Google's Gemini series.
 They can handle video and audio in addition to images and PDFs!

 ## Structured data extraction in Python with Pydantic